lightning-signer/validating-lightning-signer/docs/policy-controls.md

 ## Validating a Commitment Transaction

-Before we sign a counterparty commitment transaction or accept the signature on a holder commitment transaction, the following controls are checked.
+Before we sign a counterparty commitment transaction or accept the signature on a holder commitment transaction, the following rules are checked.

-Note that several controls may be checked in one comparison, in which case the prefix tag `policy-commitment` is used in the code.
+Note that several rules may be checked in one comparison, in which case the prefix tag `policy-commitment` is used in the code.

 * Input - the single input must spend the funding output <br>
   `policy-commitment-input-single`,